danpros/htmly/README.md

 HTMLy is an open source databaseless web publishing platform that prioritizes simplicity and speed.
 HTMLy can be referred to as a Flat-File Blog or Flat-File CMS, since it will also manage your content.

-You do not need to use a VPS to run HTMLy, shared hosting or even free hosting should work as long as the host supports at least PHP 5.3.
+You do not need to use a VPS to run HTMLy, shared hosting or even [free hosting](https://github.com/danpros/htmly#openshift) should work as long as the host supports at least PHP 5.3.

 Demo
 ----
-Visit <a href="https://demo.htmly.com" target="_blank">HTMLy Demo</a>.
+Visit <a href="https://demo.htmly.com" target="_blank">HTMLy demo</a> as blog.

 Features
 ---------